-The Foundation remitted restricted gifts of approximately \$66,000 to the College during the year ended August 31, 2018.
+The Foundation remitted restricted gifts of approximately \$347,000 and \$66,000 to the College during the years ended August 31, 2019 and 2018, respectively.
 During the fiscal year, the College furnished certain services, such as office space, utilities and some staff assistance, to the Foundation.
 The amount of such services provided by the College has not been determined.